sparkflows/sparkflows-docs/docs/databricks/user-guide/generate-pyspark-code.rst

 This document explains in detail the steps involved in the process.

-Step 1 : Login in to Fire Insights
+Step 1 : Login in to Sparkflows
 ----------------
 #.
-Go to Fire Insights Home page.
+Go to Sparkflows Home page.
 #.
 Enter you credentials and click **Sign in**.

 Step 2 : Enable Auto Pyspark Code Generation